 Damon is also appreciated for being reasonable in the pursuit of protecting his clients and conserving their resources.
 He is dedicated to working closely with each client to completely understand the issues that are most important to them, and then designs a litigation strategy that parallels those objectives.

-Recognized as one of the “Best LGBT Lawyers Under 40” by the National LGBT Bar Association, Damon is a member of Kelley Drye’s diversity and inclusion committee and co-chair of the firm’s LGBT Network.
+Recognized as one of the “Best LGBT Lawyers Under 40” by the National LGBT Bar Association, Damon is a member of Kelley Drye’s diversity and inclusion committee and co-chair of the firm’s LGBTQ Network.

 The Trevor Project, NextGen member, 2012–present